aserg-ufmg/micro-bookstore/README.md

 To finish, make a call to the new API endpoint: [http://localhost:3000/product/1](http://localhost:3000/product/1)

-To be clear: up to this point, we have only implemented the new operation in the backend.
+To be clear: up to this point, we have only implemented the new operation in the back-end.
 Its incorporation into the frontend is pending, as it requires changes to the Web interface, such as adding a "Search Book" button.

 **IMPORTANT**: If everything worked correctly, perform a **COMMIT & PUSH** (and make sure your GitHub repository is updated; this is essential for your work to be properly graded).